nathanielkam/mint-csv-import/readme.md

 # Run:
 Run the code by typing the following from the directory the code is located in python3 import.py
-OR if you do not have python3 namespacing you can type python improt.py

-##Pre-requisites needed,##
+## Pre-requisites needed:

 csv
 datetime